 Economics, B.A., B.S.

-Economics is more than a business field.
+Economics is much more than just a business field.
 Students will study human behavior to explain and predict how people and organizations interact and why they do what they do.
-That might involve how managers can increase their profits.
-It's also about how to feed the hungry; what to do about deforestation in Brazil; and whether minimum wages really help the poor.
-Economics also looks at societal issues like distribution of wealth and income, health care, education, crime, poverty, pollution, and drugs.
+That might involve how managers can increase their profits, but it's also about societal issues like distribution of wealth and income, health care, education, crime, poverty, pollution, and drugs.

 The economics program offers you flexibility to choose between a Bachelor of Arts or a Bachelor of Science degree.